Serhioromano/vscode-gitflow/README.md

 ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
 ```

 Then go to `~/.ssh` folder and look for `id_rsa.pub` file and copy it's content.
-Last go to `https://github.com/settings/keys` and add SSH Key there.
+Lastly go to `https://github.com/settings/keys` and add SSH Key there.

 #### HTTPS

-First ensure your repository configured to work over SSH.
+First ensure your repository is configured to work over SSH.

 ```bash
 git remote remove origin
 git remote add origin https://github.com/user/repository.git
 ```

-Or simple edit `your_repository/.git/config` and make sure repository URL there has a HTTP link.
+Or simple edit `your_repository/.git/config` and make sure the repository URL there has a HTTP link.

 Now you need to [cache your credential](https://docs.github.com/en/get-started/getting-started-with-git/caching-your-github-credentials-in-git).
-Use GitHub CLI
+Use the GitHub CLI.

 GitHub CLI will automatically store your Git credentials for you when you choose HTTPS as your preferred protocol for Git operations and answer "yes" to the prompt asking if you would like to authenticate to Git with your GitHub credentials.